markostanimirovic/ngrx-signals-events-prototype/README.md

 );
 ```

-Dispatched events can be listened to using the `Dispatcher` service.
+Dispatched events can be listened to using the `Events` service.
 If an effect returns a new event, it will be dispatched automatically.

 ### Reading State

-State and computed signals are accessed via SignalStore:
+State and computed signals are accessed via store instance:

 ```ts
 // users.component.ts